AndersDeath/diary2/000-current.md

 # 11 January - Wednesday - Yerevan - 104 day of immigration

 I've fixed a lot of stuff on NNEC project.
 Also, I watched couple of videos related to English.
+I also did some research in front-end area, worked on scenario and on another writing things.